hashicorp/terraform-provider-aws/website/docs/r/route53domains_delegation_signer_record.html.markdown

 This argument supports the following arguments:

 * `domain_name` - (Required) The name of the domain that will have its parent DNS zone updated with the Delegation Signer record.
-* `signing_algorithm` - (Required) The information about a key, including the algorithm, public key-value, and flags.
+* `signing_attributes` - (Required) The information about a key, including the algorithm, public key-value, and flags.
     * `algorithm` - (Required) Algorithm which was used to generate the digest from the public key.
     * `flags` - (Required) Defines the type of key.
 It can be either a KSK (key-signing-key, value `257`) or ZSK (zone-signing-key, value `256`).
     * `public_key` - (Required) The base64-encoded public key part of the key pair that is passed to the registry.